Could We Have Had Better Multilingual LLMs If English Was Not the Central Language?: Results and Analysis

 One-shot 7B Llama2 translation results are presented in Table \ref{tab:inllama-languages} and Table \ref{tab:outllama-res}.
 From Table \ref{tab:inllama-languages}, we observe that none of the languages included in \textbf{inllama} produce a BLEU score below 10.
 This suggests that we can reasonably assume that Llama2 is capable of translating into all the languages it has encountered during training.
-However, many languages in \textbf{outllama} yields a BLEU score under 10, this is expected as Llama2 is presumably unfamiliar with these languages.
-We move forward with languages in \textbf{outllama} that yields a BLEU score below 10 and experiment with other variations of Llama2.
-We explore the effect of scale, chat version, and adding shot count and present the results on Table \ref{tab:outllama-various}.
+However, many languages in \textbf{outllama} yield a BLEU score under 10, this is expected as Llama2 is presumably unfamiliar with these languages.
+On the other hand, we hypothesize that there are two possibilities for the high-performing \textbf{outllama} languages; (1) those languages are indeed included in the training data i.e. included in the 0.005\% of the training data, or (2) similar languages in \textbf{inllama} indeed boosted their performance.

+We move forward with languages in \textbf{outllama} that yield a BLEU score below 10 and experiment with other variations of Llama2.
+We explore the effect of scale, chat version, and adding shot count and present the results in Table \ref{tab:outllama-various}.
 Due to our limited compute resources we excluded the 70B and 70B-chat versions of Llama2.